Skip to main content

 (5) That the applicant understands that acceptance of a scholarship relieves the school district of residence and the school district in which the student is entitled to attend school, if different, of the obligation to provide the child with FAPE;

-(6) That the provider and the department shall be informed immediately of any change in the students residential address;
+(6) That the provider and the department will be informed immediately of any change in the students residential address;

-(10) That the scholarship amount shall only be applied to the tuition and fees of the enrolling provider and that the applicant understands that he or she shall be required to pay tuition and fees that exceed the amount of the scholarship, and other fees and costs as prescribed by the policies of the provider; and
+(8) That the scholarship amount will only be applied to the tuition and fees of the enrolling provider and that the applicant understands that the applicant will need to pay tuition and fees that exceed the amount of the scholarship, and other fees and costs as prescribed by the policies of the provider; and

 Supplemental Information